apmckinlay/natureapp/insects/tentcat.md

 Widespread outbreaks of Tent Caterpillars occur in **cities** and **forests** across North America on a cyclical basis.
 They're considered a pest as they can strip all the leaves off a tree.

-The **caterpillars** are about two inches long and black with a white stripe or spots down their backs, a blue head, and often blue spots down their bodies.
+The **caterpillars** are about two inches long and black with a white stripe or spots down their back, a blue head, and often blue spots down their body.
 The **moths** range in color from dark red-brown to gray with two parallel lines on their forewings.

 Tent Caterpillars can be confused with **Webworms**.
 However, Tent Caterpillars make their nests in the forks of trees where the branches connect to the trunk.
 Webworms form a nest that encloses the leaves and small branches at the end of a limb.
 They don't affect the health of the tree.